Church Icebreakers for Adults

 What Is an Icebreaker?

-Groups allow for socialness and create opportunities for members of the group to make new friends and experience new things.
+Groups allow for great social and creative opportunities for members of the group to make new friends and experience new things.
 However, many people often feel understandably off-put when joining a new group.
 When a person walks into a room of strangers, it's hard to make friends right away.
 This is where icebreakers become important.

 An icebreaker is an activity or game meant to encourage everyone to get to know each other and socialize.
 It allows even the shyest people in the room an opportunity to introduce themselves.
 The best icebreakers foster an atmosphere of equality and put everyone on a similar playing field.
 For church groups, low-competition games or activities are best since everyone can enjoy the activity without worrying about winning or losing.